 Analyzing the grid structure results for the real-world datasets in more detail reveals that the performance is mostly a function of the distribution of segments within their bounding box.
 The bounding boxes become more full as we move from D1 to D1-6, and as a result the average number of I/Os per query drops from 3.76 to 2.65.
 The dataset ATL overlaps with a significant portion of D1, but because of the better distribution of segments within the bounding box the I/O performance is better for ATL.
-Datasets CL1 and CL2 exacerbate the problem with non-uniform distributions.
-For these datasets, most grid cells, more than 90%, are completely empty.
+Datasets CL1 and CL2 exacerbate the problem with non-uniform distributions; for these datasets, most grid cells, more than 90%, are completely empty.
 As a result, a query within a non-empty cell is very expensive.
-Finally, as expected the LONG data set shows the grid structures vulnerability to long segments; on the average, a query takes 126 I/Os.
+Finally, as expected the LONG data set shows the grid structures vulnerability to long segments; on average a query takes 126 I/Os.

 Analyzing the persistent B-tree results in detail reveals that its performance is mostly a function of the average number of segments intersecting the sweepline; datasets D1 through D1-6 and ATL have higher average I/O cost than DST, CL1 and CL2.
-Similarly, dataset D1 has a lower average cost than ATL, since the region of D1 not in ATL has a smaller number of sweeplinesegment intersections.
+Similarly, dataset D1 has a lower average cost than ATL, since the region of D1 not in ATL has a smaller number of sweepline-segment intersections.
 This is the opposite of the behavior of the grid method whose query performance is worse for D1 than ATL.
 Finally, even though the average number of sweepline-segment intersections for the LONG dataset is more than half a million, the height of the tree is no more than three at any time (version), and as a result the query efficiency is maintained.

-Further experiments.
-In our experiments with the TIGER data, we noticed that non-empty buckets in the grid structure often contained three or more disk blocks of segments.
-Therefore we expected that by reducing the grid spacing in both the x and y-direction by a factor of two-creating four times as many bucketseach bucket would likely contain only one disk block, leading to an improved query performance.
+3.4.4 Further experiments.
+In our experiments with the TIGER data we noticed that non-empty buckets in the grid structure often occupied three or more disk blocks of segments.
+Therefore we expected that by reducing the grid spacing in both the x and y-direction by a factor of two-creating four times as many buckets-each bucket would likely occupy only one disk block, leading to an improved query performance.
 Such an improvement is of course highly data dependent.
 It would also come at the cost of space, since we must index four times as many buckets, and the denser grid may result in more segment duplication.
-To investigate this we ran our tests again using such a modified grid and found that for the real life datasets, the number of segment copies did not increase significantly (from 1.02 to 1.04 copies per segment).
+To investigate this we ran our tests again using such a modified grid; we found that for the real-life datasets the number of segment copies did not increase significantly (from 1.02 to 1.04 copies per segment).
 Thus the construction performance was maintained.
 In terms of query performance, we found that the four-fold increase in the number of buckets leads to a factor of two to three improvement in the query performance.
 Refer to Figure 13.
-In these experiments we cached the entire bucket index, which is four times larger than in the regular grid method.
-For D1 the index is 2 MB, and for D1-6 the index is 10 MB, ten times larger than the cache used in the persistent B-tree.
-For the LONG dataset, the modified grid uses twice the space of the standard grid and still has poor query performance compared to the persistent B-tree.
+In these experiments we cached the entire bucket index, which